On logarithmic double phase problems: Energy functional and logarithmic operator

 The second lemma is concerned with a version of Young's inequality specially tailored for our line of work.
 It becomes indispensable in the proof of the \textnormal{(S$_+$)}-property.

 \begin{lemma}[Young's inequality for the product of a power-law and a logarithm] Let $s,t \geq 0$, $r > 1$ then

 \end{lemma}

-\begin{proof} The result is a consequence of the general version of Young's inequality for functions that are positive, continuous, strictly increasing and vanish at zero, see for example Theorem 156 of the classical book by Hardy-Littlewood-P\'olya \cite{Hardy-Littlewood-Polya-1934}.
+\begin{proof} The result is a consequence of the general version of Young's inequality for functions that are positive, continuous, strictly increasing and vanish at zero, see for example Theorem 156 of the classical book by Hardy--Littlewood--P\'olya \cite{Hardy-Littlewood-Polya-1934}.
 Let $h \colon [0, \infty) \to [0, \infty)$ satisfy all of the above, then for any $s,t \geq 0$ it holds

 We also make use of another general result about the primitive of the inverse of a function.
 For $h$ as above and $t>0$ it holds

 Choosing